 Digital privacy is a real hot topic at the moment.
-We have Theresa May letting Internet Service Providers stalk your online behaviour and report back to the government and America imploding as Trump overturns internet privacy rules.
-But the EU is taking a real step in the right direction, introducing the General Data Protection Regulations (GDPR) to protect the privacy of individual data.
+Theresa May is letting internet service providers stalk your online behaviour and report back to the government, and America is imploding as Trump overturns Internet privacy rules.
+But the EU is taking a real step in the right direction by introducing the GDPR next year to protect the privacy of individual data.

-These rules may seem terrifying to us marketers, but as individuals I’m sure we can all agree that getting an unwanted email from an unknown sender is a rage-inducing experience.
-How on earth do these people even get your email address!?
+The rules may seem terrifying to us marketers, but as individuals, I’m sure we can all agree that getting an unwanted email from an unknown sender is rage-inducing.
+We’re often left wondering how on earth these people even get our details.

 The GDPR should be welcomed as a way of improving your relationship with subscribers.
 And don’t worry, you’ve got plenty of time to get your act together before the rules come into force.

-The GDPR will come into effect in May 2018 to formalise what should be some common sense data rules.
+The GDPR will come into effect in May 2018 to formalise what should be common-sense data rules.

-The rules will apply to any email that is received by someone located within the EU i.e. the rules are applied based on the location of your recipient.
+The rules will apply to any email received by someone located within the EU, meaning the rules are applied based on your recipient’s location.

-First off we need to talk about how you keep your data clean, how you collect it and what information you supply to us.
-Is there a way we can make this less admin heavy going forward with the above rules coming into place?
+First off, we need to talk about how you keep your data clean, how you collect it and what information you supply to us.
+Is there a way we can make this less admin-heavy with the above rules coming into place?

-We then need to start contacting anyone you’ve identified as ‘stale’ data or as data where there is no consent on file.
+We then need to start contacting anyone you’ve identified as ‘stale’ data or as data where there’s no consent on file.
 We’ll then try to rejuvenate this data and update your records.

-Finally we need to need to collaborate and put processes in place to regularly review how we’re doing and plan tactics for keeping records up to date across both our systems.
+Finally, we need to collaborate and put processes in place to regularly review how we’re doing and plan tactics for keeping records up to date across both our systems.

 The fines recently levied on Google and Microsoft surrounding data protection show that governing bodies aren’t afraid of enforcement.

-The GDPR holds penalties of up to 4% of turnover or €20 million, whichever is greater.
-This the worst case scenario for unrepentant sinners who make no effort to change their ways, but there’s a sliding scale depending on the severity and type of breach.
+The GDPR holds penalties of up to 4% of turnover or €20 million – whichever is greater.
+This is the worst-case scenario for unrepenting sinners who make no effort to change their ways, but there’s a sliding scale depending on the severity and type of breach.

-If you’re worried about your data, don’t hesitate to get in touch with our team and we’ll help you plan for the GDPR.
+If you’re worried about your data, don’t hesitate to email email@example.com or call 01527 573 770 and we’ll help you plan for the GDPR.